9th November 2018

 How we develop, nurture and sustain current and future leaders is critical.
 We know too well the consequences of poor leadership across our organisations.
 And I don’t just mean a poor Chief Executive – leaders and leadership at all levels has a profound impact for good or bad.

 In the worst cases where we don’t get this right, we see financial failure and shamefully avoidable errors in critical services.
 The instances of external commissioners being appointed is on the rise, which is disappointing.
-We also see poor leaderhsip and management reflected high absence rates, poor employee engagement, difficulties in recruitment, higher dependence on contingent workers etc.
+We also see poor leadership and management reflected high absence rates, poor employee engagement, difficulties in recruitment, higher dependence on contingent workers, etc.

 This to me makes huge sense.
 You can go back to David MacLeod and Nita Clarke’s 2009 “Engaging for Success: enhancing performance through employee engagement” report for an early link between employee engagement and ‘positive outcomes’.

 They note that a number of studies demonstrate that high levels of engagement led to ‘better financial performance in the private sector’ and ‘better outcomes in the public sector’.
 By the way, we also clearly see better outcomes when organisations have more diversity in senior leadership teams.